swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-14-continuous-deployment-of-the-model-with-mlem-and-the-cicd-pipeline.md

 ### Check the results

+TODO: Add GitHub/GitLab manual trigger of the pipeline with instructions.

-You should see the pipeline running.
+TODO: Add a screenshot of the pipeline running.

 If you click on the pipeline, you should see the following output for the `Deploy the model` step:

 ```sh
 > mlem deployment run --load service_classifier --model model